 In the US people don’t appreciate the wealth of data they have; in Europe people don’t realise quite how much they can’t get done.
 Collaborative mapping is a middle way that has yet really to catch on - there’s either no pressure for it or not enough reference data to act as a framework for it.
 I hope the current interest in “data mash-ups” in the UK prefigures a movement towards that middle way.

-At a European level the legislative discussion over the public right to explore and reuse state-collected geodata continues, with a final vote in Parliament expected “in the early autumn”.
 Public Geodata is sending another Open Letter, to Ministers in the Council about their viewpoint on the INSPIRE Directive establishing a framework for European spatial data infrastructure going into the conciliation process before Third Reading in Parliament.

 Technically, a lot of the “data infrastructure” problem has been about uncertainty in discovery / search / exchange protocols - no shared understanding of base metadata models.
 I hope the recent work being done at OSGeo on Simple Catalog Interfaces can feed into this usefully somehow; also the tile distribution project further up the stack; in making these “SDI” interfaces and concepts genuinely more useful by citizen developers and potential contributors and ground-truthers.

-2 Responses to “Collaborative and public geodata”
+2 thoughts on “Collaborative and public geodata”